SquidDev-CC/plethora/items/module-kinetic.md

 ---

 ### Basic usage
-Whilst the kinetic augment has a wide range of functions, the best place to start is the most fun: `.launch()`.
+While the kinetic augment has a wide range of functions, the best place to start is the most fun: `.launch()`.
 This functions very similarly to a laser's `.fire()` method: taking a yaw and pitch (horizontal and vertical angle) and a power.
 When called, this will catapult the current entity in the supplied direction, the resulting velocity depending on the provided power.